-- Use your best judgement regarding removing your retainers for sports, swimming, singing etc. If there is an activity where there is a risk that they may damaged or lost, please place them in the case provided.
-Always remember to replace them as soon as you are finished the activity.
+- Use your best judgement regarding removing your retainers for sports, swimming, singing etc. If there is an activity where there is a risk that they may be damaged or lost, please place them in the case provided.
+Always remember to replace them as soon as you are finished with the activity.

 - Keep up with your retainer checkup appointments and your annual dental checkups.
 Remember to bring ALL your retainers with you to all appointments.

-- If you ever have questions or concerns, Call us!!
+- If you ever have questions or concerns, call us!